acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Winter.md

 We hope that ACF Winter can be held in person.
 However, we acknowledge that some schools remain uncertain about the possibility of allowing large events due to the COVID-19 pandemic.
 Thus, it is possible that some mirrors of ACF Winter will be held online, and we will work to create the most authentic and engaging quizbowl experience possible under these circumstances.
 We will continue to post updates as we learn more.

 ## Registration
 The team registration form is available [here](https://docs.google.com/forms/d/e/1FAIpQLSckJO9ujN0bWYQtdIdujodzkifOV-HIoRfkeZ-rfaw43CfeAQ/viewform).
 The staff registration form is available [here](https://docs.google.com/forms/d/e/1FAIpQLSeyoPWAKdHxBoc7UeBaW3pQUotjx0Om_0WeGd-CJxN_rvb0pQ/viewform).
-The fields for each site is available [here](https://docs.google.com/spreadsheets/d/1pLDH50gLkJ6f0FvFSJp9mCoHi51QWnQBZxiWnKPt1aQ/edit?fbclid=IwAR1IURy7ABtBCkqS3GFx8PcfLsvOSKb0sGa8atEZ7bSnBvgesHkiklVKj10#gid=583264051).

 ## Field
-The field for each site can be found [here](https://docs.google.com/spreadsheets/d/1uzLkkq1pOyFuIDccI_uWrJPrAdHfbC9cnR9Hd2yaWEo/edit).
+The fields for each site are available [here](https://docs.google.com/spreadsheets/d/1pLDH50gLkJ6f0FvFSJp9mCoHi51QWnQBZxiWnKPt1aQ/edit?fbclid=IwAR1IURy7ABtBCkqS3GFx8PcfLsvOSKb0sGa8atEZ7bSnBvgesHkiklVKj10#gid=583264051).

 ## Fees